• As low as $685/Night

 Life is a Beach.
 The Beach is a Beach.
 The home is not the beach :-)

 Please wash off the sand and dump the shells before entering the home.
-Plumbing may handle the slightest bit of sand down a drain, but can quickly clog if abused.
+Plumbing may handle a little bit of sand down a drain, but can quickly clog if abused.
 Be safe and shake the sand out of clothes and towels before washing.
 Please don't re-decorate or re-arrange furnishings.
 If the decorum or nature of the furnishings is not compatible with your stay, please contact the owner.
 We are happy to discuss potential options of how to improve your stay.
 The owners have brought their dogs to the home during remodel.
 Pets were never allowed on any furnishings nor upstairs.
 Although this is not a pet-friendly home for renters, and no pets will be brought to the home during peak season, the owner reserves the right to bring their pets to the home during the off season; they are never allowed up stairs or on any furnishings at any time, in any way... they're rather lazy loungers.
 However, if you or someone in your event have had severe allergies to pets, you may want to reconsider SeaDated.

 About the Area